benmcevoy/SitecoreDeploy/readme.md

 A utility to execute commands during deployment, such as Publish, Rebuild indexes and so on.

-This utility is heavily inspired by Unicorn.
+This utility is inspired by Unicorn.
 I have used microCHAP and ripped the authentication code out of Unicorn.

 It is intended that you use this utility via PowerShell commands during your deployment pipeline.